magento/merchdocs/src/marketing/dotdigital/engagement-cloud.md

    - Global Account Sharing: our latest modules support merchants running Magento with **Stores > Configuration > Customers > Customer Configuration > Account Sharing Options > Share Customer Accounts** set to 'Global'.

-   - Transactional SMS from name: SMS can now be sent from a custom from name.
+   - Transactional SMS from name: SMS can now be sent with a custom _from_ name.

    - PWA Support: our bundle now ships with new modules offering GraphQL support, and brings support for custom storefront URLs in insight data.
 (Also check out our [PWA Toolkit][7]).